ArcadeHustle/RingEdge_NoKey_softmod/README.md

 You should also note how geminifs is used to create symbolic links across the various mounted containers before presenting them for the game launch.
 <img src="https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/pics/UnmountTC.png">

-The below commentary will examine an alternate path to mounting an encrypted TC drive, via stolen TrueCrypt master keys, post memory acquisition. https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/MemoryForensics.md
+The commentary linked below will examine an alternate path to mounting an encrypted TC drive, via stolen TrueCrypt master keys.
+This is post memory acquisition based technique that is generally outside the scope of this writeup.
+It has been included for academic posterity with regard to attacking TrueCrypt based systems. https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/MemoryForensics.md

 ### Playing around with Volatility